dojo/docs/dojox/grid/LazyTreeGrid.rst

 =========  =====================================  =====================  =======================================================
 setModel   treeModel                              N/A                    Change the LazyTreeGrid's treeModel.

 expand     itemId: string?
-N/A                    Function to handle expanding the row which item maching
+N/A                    Function to handle expanding the row with item matching
-                                                                         with the given item id.
+                                                                         the given item id.
 collapse   itemId: string?
-N/A                    Function to handle collapsing the row which item maching
+N/A                    Function to handle collapsing the row which item matching
-                                                                         with the given item id.
+                                                                         the given item id.
-refresh    keepState: boolean                     N/A                    Function to handle refresh the grid content with or
+refresh    keepState: boolean                     N/A                    Function to refresh the grid content with or
-                                                                         without keep the folding state.
+                                                                         without keeping the folding state.
 =========  =====================================  =====================  =======================================================

 ========